top of page

 Freydís Eiríksdóttir--Viking explorer, daughter of Erik the Red and sister of Leif Eriksson, who led her own expedition to explore Vinland, Labrador and Newfoundland in the 10th century.

-Mary Kingsley—Victorian era British ichthyologist who was the first to explorer and map several major central African watersheds
+Mary Kingsley—Victorian era British ichthyologist who was the first to explore and map several major central African watersheds

 Madame Pangea—fictional head teacher of geography and conservation at Hogworts School of Wizardry